 A down payment of at least 20% still is recommended for new vehicles by sources such as Edmunds, Autotrader and Progressive.com, with about half that typical for used vehicles.

 The average down payment for all vehicle purchases is about 12%, according to an Edmunds analysis.

 The bottom line

-So, let’s say you have concluded that you can afford a $500 monthly payment, can afford a down payment of $4,000, and want to finance the vehicle for 48 months (four years) at 4.56 percent.
-That means you could afford a vehicle priced around $25,900, not including taxes and fees.
+So, let’s say you have concluded that you can afford a $625 monthly payment, can afford a down payment of $5,000, and want to finance the vehicle for 48 months (four years) at 10.5%.
+That means you could afford a vehicle priced around $29,400, not including taxes and fees.

 Finance the purchase for 60 months and you could afford a vehicle priced at about $34,000.
 Stretch the same payments to 72 months and you may afford a $38,300 vehicle.

-But the calculator enables you to play with the numbers – monthly payment, term and down payment – until you find a combination that will work best for you.
+The point is that the calculator enables you to play with the numbers – monthly payment, term and down payment – until you find a combination that will work best for your budget.